marciabarros/scirec2021_teste/index.md

 - Named Entity Recognition (NER) of the entities of the DO and ChEBI (with link to DrugBank);
 - Extraction of the authors and publication date.

-The dataset has the format of <user, item, item_name, publication_date>, as shown in \tablename~\ref{tab:dataset_example}, where the users are unique authors, the items are DO and ChEBI entities recognized in the articles in the NER phase.
+The dataset has the format of <user, item, item_name, publication_date>, where the users are unique authors, the items are DO and ChEBI entities recognized in the articles in the NER phase.
 The dataset is sorted in ascending order by the user and followed by the year of publication.

 ### Evaluation